osresearch/airbreak/index.md

 ![CPAP running custom firmware](images/airsense-hacked.jpg)
-# Jailbreak an Airsense 10 CPAP machine into a temporary ventilator
+# Jailbreak an CPAP machine to make a temporary ventilator

-The Airsense 10 CPAP machine is a low cost sleep therapy machine that provides a constant pressure to help with sleep apnea and other disorders.
+The Airsense 10 CPAP machine is a low cost sleep therapy device that provides a constant pressure to help with sleep apnea and other disorders.
-The manufacturer says it "[would require significant rework in order to function as a ventilator](https://www.resmed.com/en-us/covid-19/)", and does not offer a way to do so.
-What we have done is "jailbreak" the device so that it is possible to run additional processes on the device in a way similar to [Magic Lantern](https://magiclantern.fm) to make it suitable as a temporary ventilator to help ease the shortage until more ventilators are available.
+The manufacturer says it "[would require significant rework in order to function as a ventilator](https://www.resmed.com/en-us/covid-19/)", although they do not offer a way to do so.
+What we have done instead it to "*jailbreak*" the device so that it is possible to run additional processes on the device in a way similar to [Magic Lantern](https://magiclantern.fm).
+This makes it possible to add the features necessary to use the CPAP machine as a temporary ventilator to help ease the shortage until more ventilators are available.
 This process also unlocks all of the modes and configuration parameters available in the vendor firmware.

 ## Major feature:
+* Closed loop air volume control with backup respiration rates
+* Allows maximum pressure to be increased to 30 cm H2O
 * Adds a timed breathing mode that oscillates between high and low pressure
-* Allows maximum pressure to be increasd to 30 mm H2O
+* Allows very rapid pressure change rates compared to the stock slow ramp 0.2 cm/sec
-* Increases the rate of pressure change from 0.2 mm/sec to 30 mm/sec
 * Reads tuning parameters from a memory location accessible over SWD
-* Unlocks all of the vendor provided modes and configuration parameters
+* Unlocks all of the vendor modes and tunable configuration parameters

 ## Possible new features:
-* Draws graphs on the screen to show an immediate history of flow (almost ready)
+* Draws graphs on the screen to show an immediate history of data (almost ready)
 * Visual and audible alarms when flow stoppage or leakage rates are detected
 * GPIO interface with other systems